JulsOSpel/22tango/README.md

-# discord-meetinglogs-bot
+# discord-meetinglogs
-MeetingLogs bot, for logging meetings in Discord voice channels
+> MeetingLogs bot, for logging meetings in Discord voice channels